veronicaadler/veronicaadler/README.md

 </p>

-## I believe that coding is a creative endeavor by which we can solve problems, express ourselves and share ideas.
+## I believe that coding is both a creative and technical endeavor by which we can solve problems, express ourselves and share ideas.

 <strong>A little about me</strong>: wellness enthusiast, speculative fiction reader, anime fan, nature lover, yoga practitioner, daily meditator.